Clinton to Assad: Don't delay implementing peace plan

 "We want to see Egypt move forward in a democratic transition and what that means is that you do not or cannot discriminate against religious minorities, women, political opponents," she said.

-Secular groups have criticized the Brotherhood of packing a new assembly, tasked with drafting a new constitution, with Islamists at the expense of minority groups.
+Secular groups have criticised the Brotherhood of packing a new assembly, tasked with drafting a new constitution, with Islamists at the expense of minority groups.

 (Reporting by Missy Ryan; Editing by Simon Cameron-Moore and Ben Harding)